The Guild of Micro Galleries has a new website and it can be found at www.guildofmicrogalleries.com

-There is no set limit to the scale of a Micro Gallery nor is there a limit to the amount one can own, or the size of the work displayed (if it fits it sits).
+There is no set limit to the scale of a Micro Gallery, nor is there a limit to the number one can own, manage or curate, nor on the size of the work displayed (if it fits it sits).

-Micro Galleries do not require a fixed location to be viewed but those that do are considered stationery those that don’t are nomadic.
+Micro Galleries do not require a fixed location to be viewed but those that do are considered stationary; those that don’t are nomadic (or possibly virtual).

 A Micro Gallery can be either physical, digital or both and can be constructed from anything.

-Membership to the G.M.G is by invitation, there is no charge for membership.
+Membership to the GoMG is by invitation; there is no charge for membership.

-We promote and encourage artists we exhibit and support and nurture other members
+We promote and encourage artists we exhibit, and support and nurture other Guild Members.

-There is no limit to how many shows can be held although at least one a year would be nice but isn’t a banishing offence if not done.
+There is no limit to how many shows can be held, although at least one a year would be nice, but it isn’t a banishing offence if not done.

-Micro Galleries also have the opportunity to sell the work of exhibiting artist to support the continuous running of the gallery or for profit
+Micro Galleries also have the opportunity to sell the work of exhibiting artists to support the continuous running of the gallery, or for profit.